Advanced-Command-Handler/Advanced-Command-Handler/README.md

 # Configuration

-To install the command handler, install `npm` and then in a terminal run this command where you want your bot `npm i advanced-command-handler`.
+To install the command handler, install [`Node.js`](https://nodejs.org/en/) (in the latest LTS version) and then in a terminal run this command where you want your bot `npm i advanced-command-handler`.
 After it create your main file and add this into it :

 ```js
 const {CommandHandler} = require('advanced-command-handler');